John Jeffreys (died 1689): In Ireland

 By his own account, his services to the King during the Civil War had left his fortune so depleted that he was obliged to move to Ireland to save what was left of his estates.
 He made the move in about 1664.
 He acquired an invaluable Irish patron in James Butler, 1st Duke of Ormonde, who found a commission for him in the Irish Army, and probably arranged for him to enter the Irish House of Commons as member for Antrim (a newly created seat) in 1666.
 He became joint registrar to the Court of Claims which was up set under the Act of Settlement 1662 to adjudicate on disputed claims to lands forfeited under the Cromwellian regime.
 His post was said to be worth £8000 per annum.
-He was Constable of Dublin Castle 1673-80.
+He was Constable of Dublin Castle from 1673 to 1680.
 His fortunes improved, although he was still in debt in 1672; he sold Abercynrig in 1664, but was later able to repurchase it, and also bought property in Carmarthen.

 MP for Brecon

 He continued to take a keen interest in home politics.
 In 1679 he finally succeeded in entering the English House of Commons as member for Brecon, and sat for Brecon in every Parliament until 1689.
-He was a fairly conscientious member, especially during the second Exclusion Parliament of 1680-81, in which he sat on six committees.
+He was a fairly conscientious member, especially during the second Exclusion Parliament of 1680–81, in which he sat on six committees.
 He was a firm opponent of Exclusion, and was praised for unspecified "services" in rallying opposition to it.
 He was a complete sceptic about the Popish Plot, due to his personal knowledge of one of the principal informers, the notorious confidence trickster William Bedloe, "infamous Bedloe".
 He was also a burgess of Brecon.